walkerjeffd/conte-web-db-proto/files_stream_temperature.md

 Raw data provided by Kyle O'Neil (@Tom-Bombadil) via dropbox (streamTemperature folder)

 Overall conclusions:
-- data stored in both excel and access
+- data stored in either excel, access, or csv files
-- datasets in access could be exported to csv files
+- datasets in excel or access could be exported to csv files
 - large inconsistencies in field names
 - most datasets have a table of values that references a SiteID defined in a separate table